-Desertification refers to an expansion of desert areas or deterioration of drylands, creating desert-like dead zones that can spread and merge, primarily because of human activity, but also from climatic changes More than one billion people in 110 countries worldwide, most of them among the poorest in the world, are affected by increasing drought and desertification.
-Almost 70% of Africa is desert or dryland; 75% of the continents’ agricultural drylands are already degraded.
+Desertification refers to an expansion of desert areas or deterioration of drylands in arid, semi-arid, and dry sub-humid areas, creating desert-like dead zones that can spread and merge, primarily because of human activity, but also from climatic changes Drylands currently cover about 46% (±0.8%) of the global land area and are home to 3 billion people, in 110 countries worldwide, most of them among the poorest in the world.
+Almost 70% of Africa is desert or dryland; 75% of Africa’s agricultural drylands are already degraded.

 As the process occurs, biodiversity (a whole range of plants and animals) is typically lost, replaced buy only one or two species.
 The results on poor populations can be catastrophic.
 These people, occupying approximately one quarter of the planet, are facing major problems which include soil degradation and vegetation loss, leading to the deterioration of arable land and, eventually, to chronic food insecurity.

 Wikipedia has a decent article on desertification causes, effects, and attempts to counter the process.

 This page is the intellectual property of the author, Bruce Martin, and is copyrighted © by Bruce Martin.
 This page may be copied or printed only for educational purposes by students registered in courses taught by Dr. Bruce Martin.
 Any other use constitutes a criminal offence.